A Misfortune: Background and publication history

 Chekhov wrote "A Misfortune" for the St. Petersburg newspaper Novoye Vremya (New Times), which had invited him to contribute short pieces at the beginning of 1886.
 The story was published on 16 August of that year.
 Chekhov's association with Novoye Vremya gave him new freedom in his writing, opening him up to new influences and enabling him to increase both his productivity and the quality of his work.
 Russian literature scholar Donald Rayfield calls 1886 "an annus mirabilis" in Chekhov's early career.

 Chekhov included "A Misfortune" into the In the Twilight (В сумерках) collection, as well as volume 3 of his Collected Works published by Adolf Marks in 1899-1901.
-During its author's lifetime, the story was translated into Danish, Serbo-Croatian, German, Slovak and Czech languages.
+During the author's lifetime, the story was translated into Danish, Serbo-Croatian, German, Slovak and Czech languages.

 Plot

 Sofya Petrovna, a 25-year-old housewife, is summering in an unnamed town with her husband, Andrey, a notary.
 Ilyin, a lawyer and old friend of Sofya's, has expressed his love for her.
 Sofya asks Ilyin to cease his advances and agree to remain friends, as her love for her husband and her respect for the "sanctity of marriage" ensure that nothing will come of his desires.
 However, Ilyin remains enthralled, and Sofya's attempts to turn him away only expose her own feelings for him.

 When Sofya finally realizes the depths of her desire for Ilyin, she asks Andrey to take her away from the town, but he says they cannot afford it.
 At a party for summer residents, Ilyin begs Sofya to give in to their mutual desire.
 In a final attempt to save her marriage, Sofya reveals everything to Andrey, but he dismisses her feelings as "a fancy".
 That night, Sofya departs to meet Ilyin.